Last updated: January 21, 2020

 - Conditional Use Permit: $500

-Any application submitted for a zoning permit and land division simultaneously will be required to pay both fees.
+Any application submitted for a zoning change, land division, and/or conditional use permit simultaneously will be required to pay related fees.